project-chip/alchemy/README.md

 - Generate ZAP XML files for clusters and device types
 - Generate Data Model XML files
 - Generate basic test plans for clusters
-- Compare the Matter spec to the SDK and generate a list of differences
 - Present the Matter spec as a MySQL-compatible database to run queries against
 - Print English-language explanations of Matter conformance strings